alexa-samples/alexa-smart-home-e2e-solution-workshop/Lab 3.md

 #### Enable Skill to Receive Asynchronous Updates

 For your backend to be able to send asynchronous updates, your backend needs access token from Alexa to uniquely identify the user.
-For this purpose, when asynchronous events are enabled, during skill enablement, Alexa sends an an AccessGrant directive.
+For this purpose, when asynchronous events are enabled, during skill enablement, Alexa sends an an [AccessGrant directive](https://developer.amazon.com/en-US/docs/alexa/device-apis/alexa-authorization.html#acceptgrant).
 This directive contains an Authorization code.
-Your backend will use this authorization code to receive access/refresh tokens and use them later while sending asynchronous updates.
+Your backend will use this authorization code to receive access/refresh tokens and use them later while sending the proactive state updates.

 1. Open the [Alexa Developer console](https://developer.amazon.com/alexa/console/ask) and then click on your smart home skill.
 2. From the menu option in the left, select **Permissions** and enable **Send Alexa Events**